-- 1. It is common for M.A. theses to have at least one APPENDIX.
-Materials appropriate for appendices include tables, questionnaires, survey results, etc. - 2.
-It is recommended that the first page of each appendix offer a listing of what it includes. - 3.
-Remember to preserve margins (left=1 1⁄2 inches, right=1 inch, top and bottom=1 inch) in assembling the materials included in the appendix.
+- It is common for M.A. theses to have at least one APPENDIX.
+Materials appropriate for appendices include tables, questionnaires, survey results, etc. - It is recommended that the first page of each appendix offer a listing of what it includes. - Remember to preserve margins (left=1 1⁄2 inches, right=1 inch, top and bottom=1 inch) in assembling the materials included in the appendix.
+The larger left margin is required to allow for the binding of physical copies.